-We are an exempted company with limited liability (meaning our public shareholders have no liability, as members of the company, for liabilities of the company over and above the amount paid for their shares) under the Cayman Islands Companies Act.
-The Cayman Islands Companies Act distinguishes between ordinary resident companies and exempted companies.
+We are an exempted company with limited under the Companies Act.
+The Companies Act distinguishes between ordinary resident companies and exempted companies.
 Any company that is registered in the Cayman Islands but conducts business mainly outside of the Cayman Islands may apply to be registered as an exempted company.
 The requirements for an exempted company are essentially the same as for an ordinary company except for the exemptions and privileges listed below:

-- annual reporting requirements are minimal and consist mainly of a statement that the company has conducted its operations mainly outside of the Cayman Islands and has complied with the provisions of the Cayman Islands Companies Act; - an exempted company's register of members is not open to inspection; - an exempted company does not have to hold an annual general meeting; - an exempted company may issue negotiable or bearer shares or shares with \$0.0001 par value per share; - an exempted company may obtain an undertaking against the imposition of any future taxation (such undertakings are usually given for 20 years in the first instance); - an exempted company may register by way of continuation in another jurisdiction and be deregistered in the Cayman Islands: - an exempted company may register as a limited duration company; and - an exempted company may register as a segregated portfolio company.
+- an exempt company does not have to file an annual return of its shareholders with the Registrar of Companies; - an exempted company's register of members is not open to inspection; - an exempted company does not have to hold an annual general meeting; - an exempted company may issue shares with no par value; - an exempted company may obtain an undertaking against the imposition of any future taxation (such undertakings are usually given for 20 years in the first instance); - an exempted company may register by way of continuation in another jurisdiction and be deregistered in the Cayman Islands; - an exempted company may register as a limited duration company; and - an exempted company may register as a segregated portfolio company.